aquality-automation/aquality-selenium-dotnet/docs/General.en.md

 ### **5. FORMS**

-The main goal of this library is to help with test automation of web applications. Существует практика автоматизации с использованием подхода [Page Objects](https://github.com/SeleniumHQ/selenium/wiki/PageObjects). Для поддержания и расширения данного подхода решение предлагает к использованию класс [Form](../Aquality.Selenium/src/Aquality.Selenium/Forms/Form.cs), который может служить родительским классом для всех описываемых страниц и форм приложения. Пример использования:
+The main goal of this library is to help with test automation of web applications.
+There is a popular practice using [Page Objects](https://github.com/SeleniumHQ/selenium/wiki/PageObjects) approach in test automation.
+To support and extend this approach solution provides [Form](../Aquality.Selenium/src/Aquality.Selenium/Forms/Form.cs) class which can be used as a parent for all pages and forms of the application under test.
+Example of usage:

 ```csharp
 public class SliderForm : Form